 Some of the key terms and concepts used in this document include the following:

-Content Provider: person or entity providing content to others, for example through a website, mobile app, and other user interfaces.
+Content Provider: person or entity providing content directly to others, for example through a website, mobile app, and other user interfaces.

 Content Creator: person or entity creating the content.
 This includes content in different formats, such as text, code, audio, and video.

 Content Owner: person or entity owning the content.
-This can be the commissioner of the content or another holder of the rights.
+This can be the author (if they don’t sell it), the commissioner of the content, or another holder of the rights.

 Conformance: adhering to technical standards.
 In this context accessibility standards, such as the W3C Accessibility Guidelines (WCAG).